IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

 .. note::

-   The following process will assume your github user has access to the repositories listed in the :ref:`Source Code Map <oms_source_code_map>`.
+   The following process will assume your GitHub user has access to the repositories listed in the :ref:`Source Code Map <oms_source_code_map>`.